confluentinc/docker-images/README.md

-Confluent Stream Data Platform on Docker
+Confluent Stream Data Platform on Docker (DEPRECATED)
 ========================================

+**Note: These images are no longer being updated.
+Confluent's versions of Docker images for Confluent Platform may be found [here](https://github.com/confluentinc/cp-docker-images).**

 Experimental docker images for running the
 [Confluent Platform](http://confluent.io/docs/current/index.html).